Oracle on IBM Power Systems

 Authors: Dino Quintero, Andrew Braid, Frederic Dubois, Alexander Hartmann, Octavian Lascu, Francois Martin, Wayne Martin, Stephan Navarro, Norbert Pistoor, Hubert Savio, Ralf Schmidt-Dannert

-This IBM Redbooks publication journeys, educates and prepares the readers to understand how Oracle take advantages of the architectural capabilities of IBM Power Systems.
+This IBM® Redbooks® publication helps readers to understand how Oracle uses the architectural capabilities of IBM Power Systems.

-This book delivers a technical snapshot of Oracle on Power Systems utilizing the general available and supported software and hardware resources to help you guide you to understand:
+This book delivers a technical snapshot of Oracle on Power Systems by using the general available and supported software and hardware resources to help you guide you to understand:

-+ Strengths of the Power Systems Architecture (differentiate the technology and align with Oracle DB requirements - processor architecture helpers and IBM AIX on IBM POWER ecosystem).
+- Strengths of the Power Systems architecture (differentiate the technology and align with Oracle DB requirements, processor architecture helpers, and IBM AIX® on IBM POWER® system).

-+ Use scenarios which align to the story, showcase and document step-by-step the relevant, selected strengths, ecosystem features in the scenarios.
+- Use scenarios that align to the story, and showcase and document step by step the relevant, selected strengths, and system features in the scenarios.

-The goal of this publication is to complement Oracle and Power Systems features to deliver a general and typical content including nuts and bolts with a modern publication view of the solution for deploying Oracle (RAC and Single instance) on Power Systems by using theoretical knowledge, hands-on exercises, and documenting the findings by way of sample scenarios.
+The goal of this publication is to complement Oracle and Power Systems features to deliver general and typical content, including details with a modern publication view of the solution for deploying Oracle (RAC and Single instance) on Power Systems by using theoretical knowledge, hands-on exercises, and documenting the findings by way of sample scenarios.

 Table of contents